Available for iPhone & Android

-In 2018, the City of St. John’s started requiring the use of paper yard waste bags for curbside yard waste due to the high economic and environmental costs of landfilling compostable material.
+Since 2018, the City of St. John’s has required the use of paper yard waste bags for curbside yard waste due to the high economic and environmental costs of landfilling compostable material.
 We have composted more than 6,000 tonnes of yard waste in that time resulting in a reduction of greenhouse gas emissions by 180 tonnes which is equivalent to taking 57 passenger vehicles off the road for a year, and a savings of over $450,000 in tipping fees.

 Curbside Yard Waste Collection

-From May – November the City of St. John’s will collect yard waste in paper yard waste bags only.
-Your yard waste will be composted and used in public landscaping projects.
-Just place the paper yard waste bags at the curb and they will be collected biweekly on the same day as your recycling day.
-Click Here to get your collection schedule.
+From May to November the City of St. John’s collects yard waste in paper yard waste bags only.
+Yard waste is composted and used in landscaping projects on City land.
+Place the paper yard waste bags at the curb on the same day as your recycling collection; learn your collection schedule on our schedule look-up.
 Yard waste in plastic bags will not be collected and will be left at the curb.

-There is no limit to the number of paper yard waste bags that can be set out for collection at the curb.
-Yard waste bags must be under 50 lbs and will be collected separately from your garbage and recycling.
+There is no limit to the number of paper yard waste bags that can be put at the curb for collection.
+Yard waste bags must be under 22.7 kg (50 lbs) and is collected separately from garbage and recycling.
 Paper yard waste bags are available at most hardware stores and building centres.
-Tied bundles of twigs and branches will also be taken as long as they are no larger than 60 cm x 60 cm x 30 cm with a branch diameter of 2.5 cm or less (2 ft x 2 ft x 1 ft with a branch diameter of 1 in or less).
+Tied bundles of twigs and branches are accepted as long as they are no larger than 60 cm x 60 cm x 30 cm with a branch diameter of 2.5 cm or less (2 ft x 2 ft x 1 ft with a branch diameter of 1 in or less).
+Soil, sod and dirt can be included however must be no more than 5 kg (11 lbs) of the total maximum allowable weight of 22.7 kg (50 lbs) per yard waste bag.

 There are many positive benefits to implementing mandatory paper bag use for yard waste including: